-I know it can feel a bit overwhelming to pick what to wear for photos, so I wanted to give you two a quick rundown of some things to consider that will help you look and feel confident so that you can relax into the experience, have fun together, and have the focus be on you and your love, not on what you're wearing.
+I know it can feel a bit overwhelming to pick what to wear for photos, so I wanted to give you two a quick rundown of some things to consider that will help you look and feel confident so that you can relax into the experience, have fun together, and have the focus be on you and not on what you're wearing.
 A little disclaimer: I don't claim to be any sort of fashionista.
-I've been living out of a single suitcase for the past 3 years for heaven's sake!
-This is just my two cents on what I've seen work best in past shoots - It's nothing about fashion (I'm sure you've got better style than I do).
+I've been living out of a single suitcase for the past 3 years!
+This is just my two cents on what I've seen work best in past shoots - It's nothing about fashion or preferences.
 It's about tones, comfort and what makes a good photo.

 Now on to some specific tips...

 Bring some options.
 To get the best results, bring about 4 or 5 outfits each and then I can help you pick and choose depending on the location we're shooting in and what complements the environment, and each other, best.
 Jackets, jewelry, hats, and those kinds of accessories are also great to bring.
 Just don't bring your whole wardrobe.
 We want to spend as little time as possible picking out outfits so we don't eat into our session time too much.
 Oh, and bring stuff you're comfortable changing in and out of.
 Depending on where we're shooting we may have you changing in a car on the side of the road.
 If you're not comfortable with that, that's totally cool.
 One outfit will do just fine.
 Let's convene on your one outfit prior to the shoot, though, to make sure it's a good choice.